-A PPH request must fulfill the following requirements:
+A PPH request must fulfil the following requirements:

-- The EP application for which participation in the PPH programme is requested must have the same earliest date with the corresponding application, whether this be the priority or filing date of a corresponding national application filed with CNIPA or a corresponding PCT application for which CNIPA has been ISA and/or IPE.
+- The EP application for which participation in the PPH programme is requested must have the same earliest date as a corresponding application.

 - Substantive examination of the EP application for which participation in the PPH programme is requested has not begun.